-Deep vein thrombosis occurs when a blood clot (also called thrombus) forms in one or more of the deep veins in your body, usually in your legs.
+Deep vein thrombosis (DVT or poketoto) occurs when a blood clot forms in a deep vein in your body, usually in your legs.

 Who is at risk of developing DVT?

 Many factors can increase your risk of developing DVT.
 The more risk factors you have, the greater your risk.

 A DVT is more likely to happen if you:

 - are overweight

 - have had a DVT before

 - take the contraceptive pill or HRT (hormone replacement therapy)

 There are also some temporary situations when you're at more risk of DVT.
 These include if you: